 The day-to-day duties required in the role of a public health nurse include the following:

-Providing patient care.
 Public health nurses serve as a firsthand point of contact for patients who might not otherwise seek care at a traditional doctor’s office.
 This could involve assessing symptoms, making a diagnosis, and proposing a care plan.
 They may administer some treatments, like flu shots, themselves.
 This requires clinical knowledge and analytical ability, as well as communication and cultural competency.
 If a nurse must advise a person with poor health literacy on how to manage diabetes, for instance, they must do this in clear language that the patient understands.

-Referring patients to available resources.
 Public health nurses may come across cases they cannot treat immediately themselves.
 In such scenarios, they must be able to point patients in the direction of professionals who can provide them with the care they need.
 This requires communication ability as well as knowledge of local public health policy and resources.
 Say they treat a pregnant woman for an iron deficiency, for instance.
 They may refer her to a low-cost community health clinic where she can receive the prenatal care she needs.

-Educating individuals and communities.
 A public health nurse’s work is largely focused on educating individuals, families, and communities on important health issues.
 They provide information about preventive care measures that can keep people healthy and spare them the physical, emotional, and financial burden of preventable illnesses.
 This requires knowledge of how communities function practically as they must find ways to reach individuals.
 For instance, in an impoverished community, they might provide seminars on the dangers of tobacco use through local schools or churches.

-Documenting their work.
 Finally, public health nurses must document their daily work and historical patient data for the organizations for whom they work.
 This is increasingly completed via electronic health records.
 This requires policy development skills as well as an aptitude for financial management.
 For instance, if they notice an uptick of opioid use in the community they work in, they might flag this as an issue of concern that requires active educational efforts.
 They could pull concrete figures to argue that education will cost less than the treatment of future addicts, for example.

 Salary and Career Growth of a Public Health Nurse